October 2019 - Racing Reform Update #3, Dean McKenzie, Chair, RITA Board

 It’s been just sixty days since the establishment of the Racing Industry Transition Agency (RITA) and a timely opportunity to update you on progress against the Reform Programme the Board are advancing on behalf of the Minister for Racing.

-July 2019 - Memo from Dean McKenzie, Chair, RITA Board
+July 2019 - Racing Reform Update #1, Dean McKenzie, Chair, RITA Board

 The Racing Industry Transition Agency (RITA) Board met in Wellington for the first time on Wednesday, 10 July.